TheMendoza/Data-Analysis-Portfolio/README.md

 Technical Proficiency:

-Recently, I completed a 12-week intensive Data Technician Bootcamp with Just IT, where I gained proficiency in:
+Recently, I completed a 12-week intensive Data Technician Bootcamp with Just IT, where I gained proficiency in Tableau, Power BI, SQL and Python

-Tableau
-Power BI
-SQL
-Python

 My unique blend of creative problem-solving, technical proficiency, and a strong passion for data analytics sets me apart.
 I am eager to leverage these skills to drive insights and innovations.